memfault/interrupt/_drafts/heartbeats.md

-For instance, attempting to query for the amount of time the Bluetooth radio is on per day is nearly impossible, unless the infrastructure is **100% certain** that it received every state change event from the device related to Bluetooth.
+For instance, attempting to query for the amount of time the Bluetooth radio is on per day is nearly impossible, unless the infrastructure is **100% certain** that it received every state change event from the device.

 The statistic of time-active is a critical measurement for embedded devices, and is one of the best predictors of battery-life drain and performance.